Vote Early Day: Background

 The Vote Early Day organization was formed as a nonpartisan, centralized source to create awareness and provide information and resources about Vote Early Day.
 Partner funding comprises election administrations, businesses, higher education, community groups, and nonprofit organizations.
-Their website gives direct information and links to other groups’ websites about state by state rules, U.S. citizens living or deployed outside the United States concerning early voting.
-They also provide resources about voting in general including election deadlines by state, including mail and in-person, voter registration information, voter ID information, election protection hotline, multilingual help line, free rideshare to vote early, and mail ballot tracking.
+Their website gives direct information and links to other groups’ websites about state-by-state rules for U.S. citizens living or deployed outside the United States concerning early voting.
+They also provide resources about voting in general, including election deadlines by state, including mail and in-person; voter registration information; voter ID information; election protection hotline; multilingual help line, free rideshare to vote early; and mail ballot tracking.

 Activities

 2020

-The MTV campaign launched with partners across media, consumer brands, and advocacy organizations, and its advantage of being independent.
+The MTV campaign launched with partners across media, consumer brands, and advocacy organizations, and it had the advantage of being independent.

 The bipartisan initiative “Vote Early Day 2020” recruited companies to motivate people to vote by absentee ballots or in person early in response to the coronavirus pandemic.

-Election officials and organizations across the country, including Georgia Secretary of State Brad Raffensperger, inaugurated Vote Early Day to promote participation to vote prior to election day.
+Election officials and organizations across the country, including Georgia Secretary of State Brad Raffensperger, inaugurated Vote Early Day to promote participation to vote prior to Election Day day.

-Brands from technology, retail, entertainment including Ad Council, ViacomCBS, have promoted early voting using digital, television and social media along with referrals to websites that offer voter information tools.
+Brands from technology, retail, and entertainment, including Ad Council, ViacomCBS, have promoted early voting using digital, television, and social media along with referrals to websites that offer voter information tools.

 MTV paid for the printing and mailing of ballot applications requested through the network's voter initiative campaign.

 University of Martha Washington shared news that due to new legislation passed by the Virginia General Assembly, Virginia residents are allowed to vote early in-person in their Registrar's office or designated regional voting center.

 US House of Representatives, David Scott used Vote Early Day 2020, to ensure that voters have access to resources to help safe and secure voting.